 Pearson Fellow Alum

-Agustín Gutiérrez, MPP'21, is a junior consultant with McKinsey & Company in Bogotá.
+Agustín Gutiérrez, MPP'21, is an associate with McKinsey & Company in Bogotá.

 While at Harris Public Policy, Gutiérrez worked as a consultant with the Institutional Strengthening Program of the United Nations Migration Agency (IOM) in Colombia.